bernie-skipole/indipydriver/docs/source/usage/clientevents.rst

 .. autoclass:: indipydriver.enableBLOB

+The INDI specification describes enableBLOB as : Command to control whether setBLOBs should be sent to this channel from a given Device.
+They can be turned off completely by setting Never (the default), allowed to be intermixed with other INDI commands by setting Also or made the only command by setting Only.

+newVectors
+^^^^^^^^^^

 The following event objects indicate the client is trying to set new member values of a vector.
 The event has an attribute self.timestamp, being a datetime.datetime object, and is also a mapping of membername:value which the client is submitting.

 Typically, if you accept a new value, you would have code that controls your instrument, and you would then set the new value into the vector and transmit the update to the client::